developmentseed/osm-seed/tiler-imposm/README.md

-# Tiler-DB
+# Tiler-imposm

-This container contains the GIS database, to populate the database we are using `Tiler-imposm`.
+This container is responsible for importing the replication PBF files into the GIS database.

 ### Configuration